Seneca-Scholars/SS-Status-C6/status.md

+*07-07-25\
+-researched and learned the proper repository standards (READMEs, folders and subfolders, naming conventions, etc.)\
+-explored javascript functions and how to set up my own practice site using the trio of an html file, a css file, and a javascript file
+-explored basic css containers with flex and card structures -pushed up a rudimentary website displaying images and names of certain animals onto my practice repo, hoping to get it to a point where the visitor can enter an image address and a name and input their own animals on the screen
+-

 *07-02-25\
--learned from danile about functions and diffferent syntax and types of conditionals -wrote sample functions to practice with js syntax and logic -
+-learned from daniel about functions and diffferent syntax and types of conditionals\
+-wrote sample functions to practice with js syntax and logic

 *07-01-25\
 -learned about javascript basics and watched wajiw demonstrate static and dynamic js code